 Johanna is represented by agent Taylor Martindale Kean of Full Circle Literary.

-In her free time, she shares her writing journey and the books that inspire her on Instagram @JohannaPeytonAuthor.
+In her free time, she shares her writing journey and reviews of books that inspire her on Instagram @JohannaPeytonAuthor.

 PAST CREDITS